| |

 distinction is never made.
 As

-unbounded wholeness is always given, the mind only needs to turn to
+unbounded wholeness is always a given, the mind only needs to turn to

 this, recognize it and (re)establish itself in this recognition.
 This is